MarsonerLaura/DwarfTower/README.md

  > <details>
  >  <summary>Player-Tower Interaction</summary>
  >  <div align="center">
- >  Players can pick up towers by pressing the respective key that shows up and also place them.
-As it is a local multiplayer game the key depends on the player.
+ >  In the game, players can pick up and place towers by pressing the corresponding key that appears on their screen.
+As it is a local multiplayer game, the key required for interaction varies depending on the player.
  >  <br>
  >  <img width="90%" height="auto" src="https://user-images.githubusercontent.com/104200268/229515511-1569be7d-8551-41d0-93f8-833a62f2ff9c.gif">
  >  </div>